Fairfax Radiological Consultants

 • Sudden severe headache with no known cause

 Carotid Artery Stenting is a minimally invasive technique to treat severely narrowed or blocked carotid arteries.
-In this procedure, the Neurointerventional Surgeon inserts a catheter through the groin and threads it to the neck.
+In this procedure, the Neurointerventional Radiologist inserts a catheter through the groin and threads it to the neck.
 A small balloon is inserted into the blocked artery and inflated.
 A slotted metal tube called a stent is then placed inside the artery in the area of the narrowing to hold it open.
 The stent remains inside the artery permanently.

 Cerebral Angiography is a minimally invasive diagnostic test to detect abnormalities in the blood vessels of the head and neck.
-In this procedure, the Neurointerventional Surgeon inserts a tube called a catheter into an artery in your leg and uses X-ray guidance to advance the catheter up through the abdomen, chest, and into the neck to the artery to be examined.
+In this procedure, the Neurointerventional Radiologist inserts a tube called a catheter into an artery in your leg and uses X-ray guidance to advance the catheter up through the abdomen, chest, and into the neck to the artery to be examined.
 Once there, contrast material (dye) is injected through the catheter and several sets of X-rays taken.
 The catheter is then removed.
 The technique is performed under local anesthesia and minimal sedation (as it is not painful) and takes less than an hour.
 It can detect or confirm conditions such as aneurysm, AVM, AVF, carotid artery disease or other abnormalities within the blood vessels of the brain.

 Spinal Angiography is a minimally invasive diagnostic test to detect or confirm abnormalities in the blood vessels in your spine.
-In this procedure, the Neurointerventional Surgeon inserts a catheter into an artery in your leg and uses X-ray guidance to find the area to be examined.
+In this procedure, the Neurointerventional Radiologist inserts a catheter into an artery in your leg and uses X-ray guidance to find the area to be examined.
 Once there, contrast material (dye) is injected through the catheter and several sets of X-rays taken.
 The catheter is then removed.

 The procedure takes between one and three hours and is usually performed under general anesthesia to ensure you remain perfectly motionless for best results.
 It is used to diagnose conditions such as AVMs, AVFs of the spinal cord.
 If a problem is found, the physician may also perform an Endovascular Embolization to treat it.

 Tumors of the head and neck often develop a significant blood supply, raising the risk of excessive bleeding during surgical removal.
-Neurointerventional Surgeons use Endovascular Embolization to cut off the blood supply to these tumors, enabling a quicker, simpler surgery with far less blood loss.
+Neurointerventional Radiologists use Endovascular Embolization to cut off the blood supply to these tumors, enabling a quicker, simpler surgery with far less blood loss.

 The minimally invasive embolization procedure is performed several days prior to surgery.
-First, the Neurointerventional Surgeon performs a Diagnostic Angiogram to identify the source of the tumor’s blood supply.
+First, the Neurointerventional Radiologist performs a Diagnostic Angiogram to identify the source of the tumor’s blood supply.
 Then, a soft, flexible catheter is fed via a sheath inserted inside an artery of the groin to the tumor site and a various substances, such as small particles or glue, are injected to block the blood flow.

 Officially known as the Intracarotid Sodium Amobarbital Procedure (ISAP), this test often goes by the nickname Wada, after the physician who first performed it, Dr. Juan Wada.
 It is done before certain types of brain surgery to determine which side of the brain controls language function and which side has better memory function.
 Results help the neurosurgeon facilitate operative planning and improve the surgical result.

-The Neurointerventional Surgeon injects a short-acting anesthetic into your right or left carotid artery, putting one side of your brain to sleep for a few minutes.
+The Neurointerventional Radiologist injects a short-acting anesthetic into your right or left carotid artery, putting one side of your brain to sleep for a few minutes.
 When EEG (brain wave) recordings confirm that your brain is asleep, a neurological exam is performed by your Neurologist, who is also present.
 Different objects and pictures are shown.
 When the anesthetic wears off, you will be asked what you saw.
 The same procedure is repeated on the other side.

 An ischemic stroke occurs when a blood vessel feeding the brain suddenly becomes clogged, cutting off vital blood flow and oxygen supply to that area of the brain.
-Neurointerventional Surgeons are able to quickly enter the artery of the groin and drive a long tube called a catheter to the area of blockage.
-Once there, the Neurointerventional Surgeon is then able to open up the blockage by using a vacuum device to aspirate the blood clot (Penumbra System) or using a self-expanding stent-retriever (Solitaire or Trevo).
+Neurointerventional Radiologists are able to quickly enter the artery of the groin and drive a long tube called a catheter to the area of blockage.
+Once there, the Neurointerventional Radiologist is then able to open up the blockage by using a vacuum device to aspirate the blood clot (Penumbra System) or using a self-expanding stent-retriever (Solitaire or Trevo).
 Whatever method is used, the goal is the reestablishment of blood flow past the area of blockage, thereby limiting damage to the brain and allowing for better recovery.

 Stroke is a medical emergency!
 Treatment is most effective when given within the first few hours, so it’s important to recognize the symptoms and act quickly.
 If you suspect a stroke, call 911 immediately.
 EMS can begin vital treatment in the ambulance.